 For example, peanut oil is found in a few injectable medications, and glucosamine tablets are sometimes derived from shellfish—two areas where an uptick in allergies has occurred in recent years.
 If providers unknowingly prescribe these medications to patients with allergies, there will be negative downstream consequences.
 Propofol is another example of a medication that could result in an ADE for patients with egg or soy allergies.

 Incomplete and inconsistent allergy data is a significant industry problem.
 Prescribers override more than 90% of allergy alerts intended to protect patients from ADEs due to the belief that many of the documented EHR drug allergies are incorrect, and therefore inconsequential to patient care.

-Mapping: opportunities and challenges
+Mapping opportunities and challenges for data

 Healthcare organizations can achieve a framework of data normalization by implementing systems that support complete extraction of all disparate allergy information and then mapping the data formats to the appropriate industry standard.
 Complete aggregation of allergy data requires clinical natural language processing (cNLP) techniques, a powerful branch of artificial intelligence that can efficiently locate allergy information in free-text fields and turn unstructured documentation into shareable data that can be analyzed and acted upon.
 The efficacy of cNLP was proven for a large, well-known health system: after conducting their own analysis, they found that the cNLP technology successfully detected 96.7% of allergens captured within their organization’s EHR.